-On most long-distance trains there will be a restaurant car serving freshly cooked local dishes and a variety of hot and cold drinks.
-Opening times will change during your journey as you change time zones so make sure you keep a note of opening times.
+On most long-distance trains there will be a restaurant carriage serving freshly cooked local dishes and a variety of hot and cold drinks.
+Opening times will change during your journey as you change time zones so make sure you keep a note of them throughout your journey.

-On some trains there will also be snack trolleys wheeled through the train at regularl intervals.
-If there's no snack trolleys you can often purchase snacks and drinks from the provodnista's cabin.
+On some trains, there will also be snack trolleys wheeled through the train at regular intervals.
+If there's no snack trolleys you can often purchase snacks and drinks from the provodnista cabin.

 Each carriage will have a samovar for hot water so you can take tea, coffee, instant noodles and soups.
-You can pack them in advance of buy them along the way, theyre available at most stations or supermarkets near the stations.
+You can pack them in advance or buy them along the way, they're available at most stations or supermarkets near the larger stations.

-Station shops won't stay open 24/7 so be sure to stock up on supplies during daytime stops.
+Station shops won't open 24/7 so be sure to stock up on supplies during daytime stops.

-One of the more interesting places to shop, especially at smaller stops, is with local traders w ho sell local produce from the train platform or through the windows of each carriage.
+One of the more interesting places to shop, especially at smaller stops, is with local traders who sell local produce from the train platform or through the window of each carriage.
 The goods in sale will be varied so should be seen as a bonus.

-It's also best to pack your own cutlery and travel mug.
+It's also necesarry to pack your own cutlery and travel mug.